TheCandidStartup/TheCandidStartup.github.io/_drafts/json-relational-database-grid-view.md

          Index Cond: (project = '35e9'::uuid)
 ```

-Notice that because my query ordered on the output column `custom1`, the sort has to convert the text extracted from JSON to a Postgres date.
+Note that because my query is ordered by the output column `custom1`, the sort has to convert the text extracted from JSON to a Postgres date.
 The string encoding used for date sorts in date order, so it would be more efficient to order by `custom_fields->>'3812'` and save the cost of the conversion on every comparison.
 When using JSON with Postgres, you will spend a lot of time thinking about type conversions.

 Does Postgres have some kind of special JSON index?